martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 | Subquery `count(*)` | 230MB | — | 160MB | — | 390MB |
 | Subquery `count(id)` | 230MB | 7600MB | 160MB | 780MB | 8770MB |

-The last subquery very high disk usage is explained by the very high number of uncorrelated loops.
+The last subquery's very high disk usage is explained by the very high number of uncorrelated loops.
 This means you may fetch a page 10 times to read 10 rows, instead of reading 10 rows at once in one page fetch.